Gianluca Festa: Leeds United: Massimo Cellino takeover

-On 31 January 2014, Festa was tipped to replace Brian McDermott as new manager of Leeds United, a decision which caused uproar amongst the club's fans.
+On 31 January 2014, Festa was tipped to replace Brian McDermott as the new manager of Leeds United, a decision which caused uproar amongst the club's fans.
 On 1 February, it was rumoured that Festa was to sit in the dugout for Leeds United's game against Ipswich Town.
-With McDermott being reinstated as manager on 1 February, during the second half of the Huddersfield Town match, on 3 February McDermott revealed in his press conference that Gianluca Festa had changed the starting lineup on 31 January for the fixture against Huddersfield Town, only for the team to then be changed back again to the original starting lineup on 1 February by McDermott's assistant manager Nigel Gibbs, who also took charge as caretaker instead of Festa.
+McDermott was reinstated as manager on 1 February, during the second half of the Huddersfield Town match; on 3 February, McDermott revealed in his press conference that Festa had changed the starting lineup on 31 January for the fixture against Huddersfield Town, only for the team to then be changed back again to the original starting lineup on 1 February by McDermott's assistant manager Nigel Gibbs, who also took charge as caretaker instead of Festa.
 McDermott also revealed that on 3 February that Festa was still present in training, however this time acting as a translator for new signing Andrea Tabanelli.
 Tabanelli was signed in between the window of McDermott's "sacking" and his reinstatement.

 Return to Cagliari

 On 22 April 2015, following Zdeněk Zeman's resignation, Festa was appointed as the new manager of relegation-threatened Serie A side Cagliari, returning to the club he both played for and served as assistant manager.
-Despite winning a number of matches Festa was unable to prevent Cagliari from being relegated to the Serie B. At the end of the season, Festa left the club and was replaced by Massimo Rastelli.
+Despite winning a number of matches, Festa was unable to prevent Cagliari from being relegated to the Serie B. At the end of the season, Festa left the club and was replaced by Massimo Rastelli.

 Como

-On 1 November 2015, he was named new manager of Como in the Serie B. He was sacked on 13 March 2016 with the club being at the bottom of the table.
+On 1 November 2015, he was named new manager of Como in the Serie B. He was sacked on 13 March 2016, with the club being at the bottom of the table.

 AEL

 On 24 September 2018, he was named new manager of AEL in the Super League Greece.
 During his time in Larissa, he managed to keep the team in the Super League and thus avoided relegation.
-At the end of the season he resigned.
+At the end of the season, he resigned.

 On 21 January 2021, he returned to AEL for a second spell.
 He was sacked on 9 May 2021, following a 3–1 away defeat against Volos.